Image sensor: Active-pixel sensor

 The NMOS active-pixel sensor (APS) was invented by Olympus in Japan during the mid-1980s.
 This was enabled by advances in MOS semiconductor device fabrication, with MOSFET scaling reaching smaller micron and then sub-micron levels.
 The first NMOS APS was fabricated by Tsutomu Nakamura's team at Olympus in 1985.
 The CMOS active-pixel sensor (CMOS sensor) was later improved by a group of scientists at the NASA Jet Propulsion Laboratory in 1993.
 By 2007, sales of CMOS sensors had surpassed CCD sensors.
 By the 2010s, CMOS sensors largely displaced CCD sensors in all new applications.

 Other image sensors

 The first commercial digital camera, the Cromemco Cyclops in 1975, used a 32×32 MOS image sensor.
 It was a modified MOS dynamic RAM (DRAM) memory chip.

 MOS image sensors are widely used in optical mouse technology.
 The first optical mouse, invented by Richard F. Lyon at Xerox in 1980, used a 5 μm NMOS integrated circuit sensor chip.
 Since the first commercial optical mouse, the IntelliMouse introduced in 1999, most optical mouse devices use CMOS sensors.

 In February 2018, researchers at Dartmouth College announced a new image sensing technology that the researchers call QIS, for Quanta Image Sensor.
 Instead of pixels, QIS chips have what the researchers call "jots."
 Each jot can detect a single particle of light, called a photon.

+It is possible to make a light field camera by using an image sensor with two layers of micro lenses, one stacked on top of the other.
+Each large microlens covers a cluster consisting of several small microlenses.
+This way, the image sensor captures one "copy" of the subject for every large microlens, and each copy varies in perspective slightly, capturing a light field.
+The light field represents a three dimentional capture of light in the image, which can be used to adjust the focal point of the image during image editing.
+This way, the subjects in the image can be separated from the background without green screen or rotoscopy, by determining which objects are in focus.